 The picture was taken at the steps of Kensington Palace before George and Charlotte left for school.
 Both siblings have protected and loving arms around each other.
 So far we do not know who took the picture.

-For her daughter’s big day, Duchess bring back a stunning look.
+For her daughter’s big day, The Duchess of Cambridge brought back a stunning look.

 Catherine paired the dress with Prada Suede Pointy-toe Pumps debuted in March 2016 when she visited EACH Hospice.